-Vitae’s page on The Value of Networking as a Researcher is an excellent introduction to and overview of what networking is about and how important it is.
-This includes hints and tips on how to get started.
+Vitae’s page on The Value of Networking as a Researcher is an excellent introduction to and overview of what networking is about and why it is important.
+It includes hints and tips on how to get started.
 See also Vitae's other pages and information about different aspects of networking:

 Vitae hangout on How to Raise your Profile in and Outside Academia